face0xff/ctf/2023/fcsc-2023/hola-amigo/README.md

 The latter is referenced in the magic string: we can assume the program makes use at some point of the **CTR DRBG** algorithm using the AES-256 block cipher primitive.

 With a bit more reversing, we find that the function `FUN_00006aac` is responsible for decrypting the strings in memory.
-It is called with the offset of the string to decrypt and a 8-bit key $k$.
-It uses AES-CTR with an initial zero counter and a key consisting of all bytes $k \oplus \text{0xAA}$.
+It is called with the offset of the string to decrypt and a 8-bit key $$k$$.
+It uses AES-CTR with an initial zero counter and a key consisting of all bytes $$k \oplus \text{0xAA}$$.
 This knowledge is not essential to solve the challenge.

 Back to the missing blocks: the random number generation.
 The idea now is to correlate what we see in the binary with an existing library, because there's so much code (and so much *useless* code) that it seems unlikely it was implemented for this challenge only.